Activity for ‘Tane steals the show’

 • participating and contributing

-Activity In this story we read about some traditional Pacific island music and dance, and we see how it is used in celebration – at Uncle Kokela’s wedding.
-We also find out about traditional male/ female roles in Pacific Island culture.
+In this story we read about some traditional Pacific island music and dance, and we see how it is used in celebration – at Uncle Kokela’s wedding.
+We also find out about traditional male / female roles in Pacific Island culture.
 Children will be interested to find out more about these, and some children will bring prior knowledge about these cultural practices, particularly those of Pacific Island descent themselves.

 1. After reading, look through the story again and identify the 4 types of music and dance and establish whether it is male or female: